Direct Lending Is the Solution for Small Business CRE Loans

 Smaller CRE borrowers and owners are forced to look elsewhere for capital.

-Why should the borrower who wants to conclude a deal in a timely manner choose a non-bank lender?
-Because an NBL offers significant differences from your traditional financial institutions.
+Why should the borrower who wants to conclude a deal in a timely manner choose a direct or non-bank lender?
+Because a direct lender offers significant differences from your traditional financial institutions.

-NBLs offer some banking services, but with a chief difference: an NBL does not take deposits from its customers or the public.
+Direct lenders offer some banking services, but with a chief difference: a direct lender like Liberty SBF does not take deposits from its customers or the public.

 • Traditional financial institutions must follow standardized procedures for loan approvals that take time to work through.

-While still adherent to standards and best practices, NBLs can offer flexibility to better suit borrowers’ needs for faster, more efficient loan approval.
+While still adherent to standards and best practices, direct lender like Liberty SBF can offer flexibility to better suit borrowers’ needs for faster, more efficient loan approval.
 These lenders also offer borrowers a greater level transparency.

 • Traditional financial institutions might provide other services besides affordable loans.
 They view borrowers as potential customers for deposit accounts and the full range of business services for all financial transactions.

-An NBL is transactional, focusing on lending, not on promoting additional services.
+Liberty SBF is transactional, focusing on lending, not on promoting additional services.
 Borrowers are not expected to develop a more comprehensive banking relationship, and have no need for moving deposits, merchant services, credit processing, and other products.
 Many real estate owners prefer a more streamlined process, and to devote fewer people to dealing with a lender.
-A non-bank lender like Liberty SBF makes loans directly from its balance sheet.
+A lender like Liberty SBF makes loans directly from its balance sheet, hence the term.

 • Traditional financial institutions tend to lend to projects in established, major markets by well-known entities with long track records.